top of page

 What can I be doing to prepare for my puppy?

-Review my shopping list and “New Puppy Info” page.
+Review my shopping list and “New Puppy Info” page with all the links!!
 Have a designated place for the puppy to call his/her own (I recommend this to be inside of an exercise pen, with their crate inside of that pen).
 Puppies do not need very much room at all and will need a small area to feel is “their own” for the first weeks.
 Seek out a trainer and classes if you are intending to use either of those – and ask questions and opinions.
 They might have a little different approach and will be an excellent resource for you, too.
 If this is your first puppy, we strongly encourage you to take a puppy class or seek a trainer to grow your own confidence and set up for success!

 bottom of page